Sylius/Sylius/docs/api/currencies.rst

 .. note::

-    Read more about :doc:`Currency in the component docs</components/Currency/models>`.
+    Read more about :doc:`Currencies in the component docs</components/Currency/models>`.

 Creating a Currency
 -------------------